fortana-co/react-dropzone-uploader/docs/api.md

 Want to disable the file input?
 Pass `null` for `InputComponent`.
 Don't want to show file previews?
 Pass `null` for `PreviewComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

 Don't want to upload files?
-Omit `getUploadParams`, and you'll have a dropzone that just calls `onChangeStatus` every time you add a file.
+Omit `getUploadParams`, and you'll have a dropzone that calls `onChangeStatus` every time you add a file.
 This callback receives a `fileWithMeta` object and the file's `status`.
 If status is `'done'`, the file has been prepared and validated.
 Add it to an array of accepted files, or do whatever you want with it.
-And don't worry, `onChangeStatus` won't be called multiple times for the same status.

-By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
-This would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).

-## Accepted Files
-To control which files can be dropped or picked, you can use the `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
-Also available are the `minSizeBytes`, `maxSizeBytes` and `maxFiles` props.

-Files whose sizes fall outside the range `[minSizeBytes, maxSizeBytes]` are rendered in the dropzone with a special error status.
-Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.

-If you need totally custom filter logic, you can pass a generic `validate` function.
-This function receives a `fileWithMeta` object.
-If you return a falsy value from `validate`, the file is accepted, else it's rejected.

 ## `onChangeStatus`